Dunedan/XpartaMuPP/README.md

         admin: allow
         bots: allow

-## XpartaMuPP
+## General bot setup

+To enable the bot to send the game list to players it needs the JIDs of the players, so the MUC room has to be configured as non-anonymous room.
+In case that you want to host multiple lobby rooms adding an ACL for MUC admins to which the bots are added, which is used for `access_admin` in the `mod_muc` configuration would be advisable.

-You need to have python 3 and SleekXmpp installed (tested for 1.3.1, not compatible with 1.0-beta5).
+You need to have Python 3 and SleekXMPP (>=1.3.1) installed.
-You will most likely need to use pip to install 1.3.1, as it is not in most default repositories.

-    $ sudo apt-get install python3
+    $ sudo apt-get install python3 python3-sleekxmpp

-If you would like to run the leaderboard database,
+If you would like to run the leaderboard database, you need to install SQLAlchemy:

     $ sudo apt-get install python3-sqlalchemy

 Then execute the following command to setup the database.

     $ python3 LobbyRanking.py

+### XpartaMuPP

 Execute the following command to run the bot with default options: